rpbeukes/Moq.QuickMock/README.md

 - auto increment extension version on a successful build.
 - add an icon.
 - deploy to [Visual Studio Marketplace](https://marketplace.visualstudio.com/), so one gets updates automagically.
-- Get it working in [VB.Net](https://docs.microsoft.com/en-us/dotnet/visual-basic/) .
+- Get it working for [VB.Net](https://docs.microsoft.com/en-us/dotnet/visual-basic/) .

 ### Investigations
 - Unit testing extensions (or something like that).